Highlights of Cornwall in Comfort

 Single Rooms & Solo Walkers

 If you require single rooms within your party we would be happy to accommodate you although there is a single room supplement payable.
 Solo walkers are also welcome for an additional charge.
-Please note that single/solo supplements can be substantial during peak teams of the year in Cornwall.
+Please note that single/solo supplements can be substantial during peak times of the year in Cornwall.

 Meals